The Rise of Business Email Compromise (BEC):

 Acting as a Virtual Security Analyst to flag suspicious emails as they hit the user’s inbox, IronSights utilizes machine intelligence to reduce the risk of human error in identifying malicious emails, and it gives organizations a mailbox-layer of defense to ensure unprecedented protection and threat remediation.
 And when an attack is detected, our automated incident response module, kicks into action with fully-automated remediation and enterprise-wide removal of all malicious emails.

-Contact us today to learn more about how mailbox-level anmomaly detection is the best post-email delivery phishing prevention catalyst to fight business email compromise attacks.
+Contact us today to learn more about how mailbox-level anomaly detection is the best post-email delivery phishing prevention catalyst to fight business email compromise attacks.
 Click here watch our video to learn more.